 Mosses + Marshes spans two countries – the UK and Australia, both with Ramsar listed wetlands of international importance, and brings together artists, land managers and scientists to reimagine the future of these landscapes and the place they have in our communities.

-Artists Andrew Howe (Shropshire, UK) and Kim V. Goldsmith (NSW, Australia) came together in 2018 as part of the international art programme, Arts Territory Exchange, having both worked for decades outside their practices in the natural resources and environment sector.
-They’re now exploring how they might present their work internationally through exhibitions and a book, supported by public events.
+Artists Andrew Howe (Shropshire, UK) and Kim V. Goldsmith (NSW, Australia) came together in 2018 as part of the international art programme, (Arts) Territory Exchange (aTE), having both worked for decades outside their practices in the natural resources and environment sector.
+They’re now preparing to present their work internationally through exhibitions and a book, supported by public events.
 In mid-2021, the artists contributed works from Mosses and Marshes to an aTE travelling exhibition.

 The Coming of Age Project, 2008/09 & 2014

-The Coming of Age Project was an online forum of blog posts and video interviews exploring issues of art and ecology – in particular the value placed on the environment by communities of regional Australia.
+The Coming of Age Project was a six month project documented through blog posts and video interviews exploring issues of art and social ecology, in particular the value placed on the environment by regional communities.
 Through the project and resulting Western Plains Cultural Centre commissioned exhibition – Perspectives.
 Art.
 Ecology. alongside Peter E. Charuk and Gamilarray/Weilwan and Wiradjuri artist, Gail Naden, the project sought to paint a picture of what the environment may look like by 2030 in light of climate change.
 The community video interview component was revisited in 2014.
 The Coming of Age Project on blogspot (2009), The Coming of Age video interviews (2009), The Coming of Age video interviews as part of Cementa Festival residency (2014)